The Outcry Demanding Justice For Transgender Woman & Activist Hande Kader

 Justice for #HandeKader @FELGTB @LGTBNews @hrw @Turkey This world is just barbaric! pic.twitter.com/AFkJerGmYE— Isabel Fernández (@iclei_isabel) August 19, 2016

-According to the site, friends of Kader, who was a sex worker and well-known LGBT activist, last saw her getting into a car with a client in Istanbul's Harbiye district.
-Her body was later found charred and mutilated in the posh neighborhood of Zekeriyaköy and she was identified via prosthetics at the city morgue.
+According to the site, friends of Kader, who was a sex worker and well-known LGBT activist, last saw her getting into a car with a client in Istanbul's Harbiye district; her body was later found charred and mutilated in the posh neighbourhood of Zekeriyaköy and she was identified via prosthetics at the city morgue.

 #HandeKader was transgender.
 She was sexually assaulted, mutilated and burned to death! #HandeKadereSesVer #Turkey pic.twitter.com/COO4nGvSXy— dilâra ♀ (@DilaraGurcu) August 17, 2016